binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Rule 105 Limiting Instructions

-A limiting instruction is an instruction from the judge to the jury, telling the jury to disregard evidence for a specific purpose or against a party. **Rule 105** provides that if the court admits evidence that is admissible for one purpose (or against one party) but not another, the court, **if requested**, the trial judge **must** (no discretion) restrict the evidence to its proper scope and instruct the jury accordingly.
-Such instructions are not always easy for juries to follow, but the courts need to suppose that juries will follow instructions.
+A limiting instruction is an instruction from the judge to the jury, telling the jury to disregard evidence for a specific purpose or against a party.

+**Rule 105** provides that if the court admits evidence that is admissible for one purpose (or against one party) but not another, the trial judge **must**, if requested, restrict the evidence to its proper scope and instruct the jury accordingly.
+Limiting instructions are not always easy for juries to follow, but the courts need to suppose they will follow them.
 Relying on that supposition, Rule 105 aims to ensure that proceedings are fair.

 ---